 Practical Information

-- Best Season: The ideal time for Dolpa trekking is from April to October, when the weather is generally stable and dry.
+- Best Season: The ideal time for the Dolpa trek is from April to October, when the weather is generally stable and dry.
 Avoid trekking in winter (November to March), as heavy snow and extreme cold make high passes and trails dangerous or impassable.

 - Permits: Trekkers need a restricted area permit for Dolpa, as well as a Shey Phoksundo National Park permit.
 If your trek includes Rara Lake, you will also need a Rara National Park permit.